nautobot/nautobot-app-secrets-providers/README.md

 ## Installation

-> Nautobot Secrets Providers is compatible with Nautobot 1.2.0 and higher on Python 3.7 and higher.
-Python 3.6 is not supported.
+> Nautobot Secrets Providers is compatible with Nautobot 1.2.0 and higher.
+Support for Thycotic Secret Server requires Python 3.7 or later.

 The package is available as a Python package in PyPI and can be installed with `pip`: